-We’ve talked about the best eco-friendly products and we’re always trying to reduce our own impact.
-However, there are so many ways you can become a more environmentally conscious traveller.
-It all starts with simple fixes.
+Previously, we’ve talked about the best eco-friendly products and shared tips in a large number of posts about reducing your travel impact.
+However, there are so many ways you can become a more environmentally conscious traveler we decided to compile them all here.

 Why Eco-Friendly Travel?

-I grew up in Michigan and every year we had snow on Christmas, and winters lasted a little too long for my liking.
-I even had to move South to escape the cold.
+I grew up in Michigan and every year we had snow on Christmas, and winters lasted a little too long for my liking — I even had to move South to escape the cold.
 The past few years, though?
 Temperatures during the holiday season are hitting record highs.
-When I was last home for Christmas the ground was not dusted in white, but instead, they were dead and mushy.
-I took the snow for granted.
+On my last Christmas in Michigan, the ground was no longer covered in white, but instead, it was a mushy brown mess.

 It makes us sad for our planet, for our future generations, and for the naysayers who claim this is all just a “hoax.”
 However, there are many things that we can collectively do to be more conscious of our world when we are traveling and in our everyday lives.